seawolf82/nodejs_centos_ansible/README.md

 - 2.9 Ansible version

-This script install on centos7 Nodejs 10 and Nodejs 16 On EL8-EL9
+This script install on centos7 Nodejs 10 and Nodejs 16 on EL8-EL9

 To install Nodejs run: